Before creating an invoice, you will find it helpful to read about Managing Billable Items and Adjusting a Party's Billing Account.

 You can also include a Memo to the party or apply a Discount (percentage).

-Selecting the Add Previous Balances button will bring up a list of outstanding balances; select those that should be added to this invoice.
-(Please note that carrying over an outstanding invoice balance to this invoice means the party can only pay off that old invoice by making payments towards this new invoice.)
+Carrying over an outstanding invoice balance to this invoice means the party can only pay off that old invoice by making payments towards this new invoice.

 Did you finalize or save an invoice and then realize you forgot to make a change?
 That's okay!
-When you select the dropdown arrow on a Party’s tab, you will find an Edit button.
+If you re-select the Save button, you will find an Undo option that will allow you to make your changes..
 Just be sure to finalize or save the invoice again once your changes are complete.

 10. Select Go to Invoices to return to the invoice list.